Did you know that self-motivation could be enhanced or undermined by the type of goal we set?

 The main difference between intrinsic and extrinsic goals is that the motivation behind intrinsic goals is internal while the motivation for attaining extrinsic goals is external contingent on others’ approval.

-Both intrinsic and extrinsic goals may lead to similar behaviors and results, but the motives behind them are different, which can impact the quality of the actions or the well-being of the individuals.
+Both intrinsic and extrinsic goals may lead to similar behaviors and results, but the driving force behind them is different.
+Extrinsic motivators can have a negative impact on the quality of the actions or the well-being of the individuals.

 Which type of goal is better